-On this blog, I will try not to discuss the two main existing medications (Finasteride and Minoxidil) for hair loss too much, since I consider those treatments to be subpar in the modern world considering the tremendous progress that has been made in science and technology in the past several decades.
-The problems with Finasteride (most well known brand being Propecia) and Minoxidil (most well known brand being Rogaine) can be summed up as:
+On this blog, I try to somewhat limit discussion of the two main approved existing medications (Finasteride and Minoxidil) for treating hair loss, since I consider those treatments to be subpar in the modern world considering the tremendous progress that has been made in science and technology in the past several decades.
+The problems with Finasteride (brand name Propecia) and Minoxidil (brand name Rogaine) can be summed up as follows:

-1) Neither of the two medications works on everyone.
+1) Neither of the two medications work on everyone.

-2) Even when they work, they tend not to grow lengthy hair, and they almost never grow hair on totally bald scalp.
+2) Even when they work, they tend not to grow lengthy hair, and they almost never grow decent quality hair on totally bald regions of the scalp.

 3) They can both cause side effects, with Finasteride being the more dangerous of the two in that regard.